JordonGoodsir/Connect-Four-Terminal-app/README.md

 **Launching the game**

-To launch the game run the file called, run_app.sh.
-This will install all necessary gems for the program and launch it.
+To launch the game run the file called,"run_app.sh" This will install all necessary gems for the program and launch it.

-​

 **How to use the app**

-You can use the in game tutorial which informs you on how to play the game and the controls or look at the image below:
+You can use the in game tutorial which informs you on how to play the game and the controls,  this being located as the second option in the main menu, or look at the image below:

 ![](./docs/Pictures/tutorial_pic.PNG)